aayushrathor/starredrep/README.md

 ## Lua

+- [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [NvChad/NvChad](https://github.com/NvChad/NvChad) - Blazing fast Neovim config providing solid defaults and a beautiful UI, enhancing your neovim experience.
 - [ThePrimeagen/vim-be-good](https://github.com/ThePrimeagen/vim-be-good) - vim-be-good is a nvim plugin designed to make you better at Vim Movements.
 - [m4xshen/hardtime.nvim](https://github.com/m4xshen/hardtime.nvim) - A Neovim plugin helping you establish good command workflow and habit